ctram/my-nutrition-app/README.md

 # My Nutrition App

-Solely client-based app for tracking foods and exercises from day to day.
+Client-based app for tracking foods and exercises from day to day.

 ## Requirements